When an SQL Editor tab is selected, the most important items on the main menu bar are the Query and Edit menus.

 Export Results: Exports result sets to a file.
 Selecting this option displays the Export Query Results to File dialog.
 The dialog enables you to select which result set you wish to export, the file format (CSV, HTML, XML), and the name and location of the output file.
 Then click Export to export the data.

 The Edit menu features the Format submenu.
-The Format submenu includes the following menu items that are of importance when in SQL Editor mode:
+The Format submenu includes the following menu items:

 Beautify Query: Reformats the query selected in the query tab and lays it out in nicely indented fashion.